News + Ideas

 May 17, 2017

-This thought-provoking session was moderated by Bethany Gross, a senior research analyst and research director at the Center on Reinventing Public Education (CRPE).
+Bethany Gross, a senior research analyst and research director at the Center on Reinventing Public Education (CRPE) moderated this thought-provoking session.
 Joining her as panelists were charter school founders Erin Mote of Brooklyn Lab Charter School, Oliver Sicat of Ednovate and Kyle Smitley of Detroit Achievement Academy, and Assistant Superintendent, April Madden of Henry County Schools.
-The session explored the ways in which the four education leaders are implementing personalized learning programs in their schools and how rigor and high expectations are the cornerstones of their programs.
+The session explored how the four education leaders are implementing personalized learning programs in their schools and how rigor and high expectations are the cornerstones of their programs.

 Leave a Reply